 Having a baby after the age of 40 has become an increasingly common occurrence.
-In fact, the (CDC) explains that the rate has increased since the 1970s, with the number of first-time births among women ages 40 to 44 more than doubling between 1990 and 2012.
+In fact, the Centers for Disease Control and Preventiom (CDC) (CDC) explains that the rate has increased since the 1970s, with the number of first-time births among women ages 40 to 44 more than doubling between 1990 and 2012.

 While women are often told it’s best to have children before the age of 35, data suggests otherwise.

 There are multiple reasons why women are waiting to have children, including fertility treatments, early careers, and settling down later in life.
 If you’re curious about what it’s like to have a baby at 40, consider all the range of benefits, risks, and other facts you need to know.